dbcraig/LmRaC/README.md

 ![](img/LmRaC_Experiments.png)

 Available experiments are listed with the current experiment, if any, selected.
-Selecting an experiment by clicking on its radio button.
+Select an experiment by clicking on its radio button.
 This is equivalent to asking LmRaC on the [LmRaC Homepage](#LmRaC-Homepage) to set the experiment.

 Hovering over the information icon displays the experiment description, if any, from when the experiment was created.

-Clicking on the folder shows the contents of the experiment folder: files in the experiment root, and the *docs/* folder, if any.
-The *docs/* folder is where saved answers and uploaded experiment documents are saved.
+Clicking on the folder icon shows the contents of the experiment folder: files in the experiment root, and the *docs/* folder, if any.
+The *docs/* folder is where [saved answers](#Saving-Answers-to-Experiments) and [uploaded experiment documents](#Manual-document-upload) are saved.

 Only one experiment may be selected at a time.